IS2-Class-Connect/classconnect-gateway-service/README.md

   }'
 ```

-To talk to the gatewy through the backoffice use the path `/admin-backend/*`.
+To talk to the gateway through the backoffice use the path `/admin-backend/*`.
 For example this retrieves all the users.
 ```sh
 curl 'http://localhost:3000/users' \
   -H 'Authorization: Bearer {token}'